openssl/technical-policies/policies/design-process.md

 Policy for Creating Designs
 ===========================

-From time to time the OTC may require that certain problems should create a design document before implementation should start.
+From time to time the OTC may require that certain problems should have a design document created for them before implementation should start.
 In that case this policy will apply.

+Pull Requests that implement a solution, or part of a solution, covered by a design document should clearly reference that design document.
+Pull requests that modify a solution covered by a design document should not be accepted unless the design document is also updated to describe the modified solution.

 The design approach described in this document should be considered iterative.
 Only "just enough" design should be done to get the implementation project to